Information on Ukrainian Genealogy Tools

 Very rarely, churches may keep older records dating before the Second Word War.
 In most cases, these are the records that were hidden by members of the local Ukrainian Catholic community throughout the years of persecution of the Church by the Soviet authorities.
 When Ukraine gained its independence, such records were brought back into the open to be kept by the local priest.

 They can be found at post offices in small towns.
 Internet telephone directories for Ukraine are available only for larger cities, and are often not accurate.
+However, as almost everyone in Ukraine these days has a cell phone, phone books listing landline phones are becoming less common.

 Local residents may be a good source of information about your family.
 They may even point you to a house where the family still lives.
 People in smaller villages are very happy to help.
 With the slow pace of life in small Ukrainian towns, you will soon be the center of attention and swept into a general commotion by the town residents, each with its own version of who you may be related to.
 People are sincerely interested in helping you.
 To save time, I suggest that you start from heading to the village Mayor’s office who will make phone calls to the town residents and ask questions for you.
 People will start turning up at the village office and you will soon have some idea about your relations, or the lack of such, in the town.
 This strategy works well with small towns and villages, but unfortunately not possible in a large community.